andrew henderson menu

 Do I have to visit Malta to become a citizen?

-Since you must give Malta your biometric information (e.g., fingerprints), you will have to travel to either Malta or one of its international embassies to apply to the Maltese CBI program.
+Since you must give Malta your biometric information (such as your fingerprints), you’ll have to travel to either Malta or one of its international embassies to apply to the MEIN program.

 Luckily, you’ll only be required to make the entire investment after passing the application’s due diligence step.